Traumatic brain injury: Prevention

 Protective sports equipment such as helmets can partially protect athletes from head injury.

-Since a major cause of TBI are vehicle accidents, their prevention or the amelioration of their consequences can both reduce the incidence and gravity of TBI.
+Since vehicle accidents are a major cause of TBI, their prevention or the amelioration of their consequences can both reduce the incidence and gravity of TBI.
 In accidents, damage can be reduced by use of seat belts, child safety seats and motorcycle helmets, and presence of roll bars and airbags.
 Education programs exist to lower the number of crashes.
 In addition, changes to public policy and safety laws can be made; these include speed limits, seat belt and helmet laws, and road engineering practices.

 Changes to common practices in sports have also been discussed.
 The appropriate use of helmets can reduce the incidence of TBI.
 Due to the possibility that repeatedly "heading" a ball practicing soccer could cause cumulative brain injury, the idea of introducing protective headgear for players has been proposed.
 Improved equipment design can enhance safety; softer baseballs reduce head injury risk.
 Rules against dangerous types of contact, such as "spear tackling" in American football, when one player tackles another head first, may also reduce head injury rates.

 Falls can be avoided by installing grab bars in bathrooms and handrails on stairways; removing tripping hazards such as throw rugs; or installing window guards and safety gates at the top and bottom of stairs around young children.
 Playgrounds with shock-absorbing surfaces such as mulch or sand also prevent head injuries.
 Child abuse prevention is another tactic; programs exist to prevent shaken baby syndrome by educating about the dangers of shaking children.
 Gun safety, including keeping guns unloaded and locked, is another preventative measure.
 Studies on the effect of laws that aim to control access to guns in the United States have been insufficient to determine their effectiveness preventing number of deaths or injuries.

 Treatment

 It is important to begin emergency treatment within the so-called "golden hour" following the injury.
 People with moderate to severe injuries are likely to receive treatment in an intensive care unit followed by a neurosurgical ward.
 Treatment depends on the recovery stage of the patient.
 In the acute stage, the primary aim is to stabilize the patient and focus on preventing further injury.
-This is done because the initial damage caused by trauma cannot be reversed.
+This is because the initial damage caused by trauma cannot be reversed.
 Rehabilitation is the main treatment for the subacute and chronic stages of recovery.
 International clinical guidelines have been proposed with the aim of guiding decisions in TBI treatment, as defined by an authoritative examination of current evidence.